Abasz/ESPRowingMonitor/docs/settings.md

 This is the model number for the BLE device profile service.
 This should be one word without spaces and without quotes.

+#### HARDWARE_REVISION

+Optional hardware revision string that will be exposed through the BLE Device Information Service (Hardware Revision String characteristic).
+If defined at compile time using the `HARDWARE_REVISION` macro that value is used.
+If not provided the project will try to infer a name from `ROWER_PROFILE` (for example `profiles/lolinS3-mini.rower-profile.h` → `lolinS3-mini`) and finally falls back to `Custom` when neither is set.

 #### SERIAL_NUMBER

 Serial number for the BLE device profile.
 This can be anything but should be within quotes.
 Default is the last 3 bytes of the MAC Address formatted to HEX without the 0x (i.e. 6 characters).